 I started ringing anyone I knew who I thought would care to dice with fate and come with me in the car on a 1300 mile round trip to the Isle of Lewis but all were either not able to drop everything and come immediately, had already made arrangements to go or were sensibly unenthusiastic about making the long car journey north.
 I was in a dilemna as it now looked like it would be a solo trip this time if I really wanted to go, but I was relieved to find the warbler had not been seen for some time after it was initially found and looked like it may have gone.
 My dilemna had been resolved or so I thought.

 On getting home RBA notified me that the warbler had been re-found that evening and was still where it originally had been discovered.
-I started another round of texts and calls but with similar results to the first time.
-To make matters worse the virus I had been suffering from all of last week returned with a positively malicious vengeance, bringing aches, pains and a constantly running nose.
-I was in a bad way both physically due to the virus and mentally due to the warbler.
-A subsequent restless night, snuffling and sneezing ushered in Wednesday. and my quandary about whether to go worsened as now I had to consider if I was even up to making the long drive north considering my current state of health.
+I commenced another round of texts and phone calls but with similar results to the first time.
+To make matters worse the cold virus I had been suffering for all of last week returned with a positively malicious vengeance, bringing aches, pains and a constantly running nose.
+I was in a bad way both physically, due to the virus, and mentally due to the warbler.
+A subsequent restless night, snuffling and sneezing ushered in Wednesday and my quandary about whether to go worsened as now I had to consider if I was even up to making the long drive north considering my current state of health.

 I determined to wait for more news of the warbler.
 Initially no news was good news but then the news came through that it was still at Port Nis but only being seen occasionally and was very elusive.
 In the end I took the plunge by calling Caledonian Macbrayne, known to one and all as Calmac and booked myself and the Audi onto the ferry sailing from Ullapool to Stornoway on Friday 16th and back on Saturday 17th.
 With the decision made I now felt less anxious.
 I also found bed and breakfast accommodation in Lionel near to Port Nis at an establishment called The Decca and booked a night there.
 I rang Clackers inviting him on the trip and he said he would love to come as he had always nurtured a desire to do a twitch to the Western Isles of Scotland.
 This was his opportunity.
 He said 'Let's do it' but then whilst on the phone checked with his wife and in a despondent voice advised he was booked to attend a family get together on Saturday night and would have to drop out.
 I could almost touch the disappointment in his voice.
 Never mind, I was all set to go and everything was now booked.